MAKOTO WAKAIDO’s Case Files TRILOGY DELUXE

 - 55 % positive mentions

 The story in "Makoto Wakaido's Case Files" is described as engaging yet inconsistent, with some cases featuring strong twists while others feel forced or poorly written.
-Players appreciate the interactive narrative and puzzle-solving elements, making it a suitable choice for those seeking a light detective experience.
-Overall, the pacing is commendable, keeping players invested despite varying story quality.
+Players appreciate the interactive storytelling and puzzle-solving elements, making it a suitable choice for those seeking a light detective game with a narrative focus.
+Overall, while the story may not be universally compelling, it maintains a good pace and offers enjoyable challenges.

 “For those who are looking for a light mechanic detective game but is story rich, Makoto Wakaido's Case Files is a game for you.”